mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 ### Using professional frameworks to help novice game makers

 This section examines the use of potential use of these professional tools or processes in an educational context.

+#### Using concepts of design patterns and game design patterns

+Werner and Denner built an ambitious assessment elements into a two year programme using Alice to make games.
+They built a software tool to quantify the levels of computational thinking, using a structure of thinking algorithmically [@werner_fairy_2012].
+The results - a limited use of standard CT concepts by students - led them to also investigate the use of students of game mechanics as well as more traditional CS constructions [@werner_children_2012].
+They began to identify use of design patterns and then combination of those patterns into large game mechanics.

 #### Using pattern collections and code examples to help students.